 It’s strange how four random digits become the very last fragments of hope.

-An eternal fifteen minutes pass when my prayers interrupted by the click as my father turns off the oxygen generator.
-The click emulates the sound of my heart snap.
+An eternal 15 minutes passed, then my prayers were interrupted by a click as my father turned off the oxygen machine.
+The click was the sound of my heart, snapping in two.

 One second, you’re here.